-Via our Nasdaq Financial Framework platform, we take on the heavy lifting, for complete outsourcing of trading infrastructure and operations, including regulatory reporting.
+Via Nasdaq's Execution Platform and services, we take on the heavy lifting, for complete outsourcing of trading infrastructure and operations, including regulatory reporting.
 Benefit from our market operating experience and technological scale to effectively manage your internal marketplaces, further reduce expenses, and provide time for more revenue generating activities.

 This Single Dealer Platform is an attractive destination to access unique liquidity and will round out our liquidity offering to our clients.Ryan O'Sullivan, Global Co-Head of Electronic Equities at Deutsche Bank

 How can our Front-Office Execution technology help you?